opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Transit priority groups configuration

-Use this to group transit patterns into groups.
-Each group will be given priority over others groups in the trip search.
-Hence; To paths with a different different set of groups will BOTH be returned unless the cost is worse then the relaxation specified in the `` parameter .
+Use this to separate transit patterns into groups.
+Each group will be given a priority when compared with other groups.
+Hence, two paths with a different set of groups will BOTH be returned unless the cost is worse then the relaxation specified in the `relaxTransitPriorityGroup` parameter.
+Only available in TransmodelAPI for now.

+THIS IS STILL AN EXPERIMENTAL FEATURE - IT MAY CHANGE WITHOUT ANY NOTICE!

 <h3 id="rd_transitReluctanceForMode">transitReluctanceForMode</h3>